-B. Theories used to describe this topic (2-3 most common) - describe theories

-C. What is known - this will be the bulk of your literature review three research questions.
+- A. Overview of the topic (i.e. why is this topic important) - B. Theories used to describe this topic (2-3 most common) describe theories in detail, and include major tenants. - C. What is known this will be the bulk of your literature review - D. Unknown questions/things left to be discovered - E. Future Directions based on the information in Section "D" please create three research questions.
 Questions should include: (1) identification of IV (independent variable) and DV (dependent variable), along with the null and alternative hypothesis.